ibm-cloud-docs/account/catalog-add-private.md

 # Onboarding software to your account
 {: #create-private-catalog}

-The process to onboard software to your account includes importing a version to a private catalog, validating that the version can be successfully installed on the target infrastructure that you require, and sharing the software to your account.
+The process to onboard software to your account includes importing a version to a private catalog, validating that the version can be successfully installed on the target infrastructure that you require, and publishing the software to your account.
 The software is then available to users in your account.
 {: shortdesc}

 ## Before you begin